stelatoris/XTronical-I2S-Audio-with-SD/README.md

-# XTronical-I2S-Audio

-This is a mirror to XTronical's I2S Audio Library that uses the ESP32.
+This is based on XTronical's I2S Audio Library that uses the ESP32.
-You can find the Library from his website: https://www.xtronical.com/i2sprerelease/
+You can find the Library from his website: https://www.xtronical.com/i2sprerelease/ You should also check his YouTube channel for other great projects: https://www.youtube.com/channel/UCOjddcYTYcZBGhpBALhX4Kg

-I have his permission to create this mirror since he does not have a repository for it.

 <b>Goal:</b>
 My intention for this mirror is to hopefully have others use it as well and build on it.